ohmu/omcache/README.rst

 normal operations where all servers are available and no failovers have happened the two memcache clients should always select the same servers for keys.
-Libmemcached's failover mechanism has traditionally been poorly documented and its details have changed occassionally between the releases so 100% compatibility is not possible.
+Libmemcached's failover mechanism has traditionally been poorly documented and its details have changed occasionally between the releases so 100% compatibility is not possible.

-OMcache also provides a thin API compatibility wrapper header which allows simple applications to be converted to use OMcache instead of libmemcached by just including "omcache_libmemcached.h" insetad of "libmemcached/memcached.h".
-The functionality provided by this wrapper is limited and it is not supported, it's provided to make it easy to test OMcache in simple programs that use the libmemcached API.
+OMcache also provides a thin API compatibility wrapper header which allows simple applications to be converted to use OMcache instead of libmemcached by including "omcache_libmemcached.h" instead of "libmemcached/memcached.h".
+Similarly there's a compatibility layer for pylibmc in omcache_pylibmc.py which provides a limited pylibmc-like API for OMcache.

+The functionality provided by these wrappers is limited and they are not supported, they're provided to make it easy to test OMcache in simple programs that use the libmemcached or pylibmc API.

 License
 =======